 The S-101 Feature Catalogue is available in an XML document which conforms to the S-100 XML Feature Catalogue Schema and can be downloaded from the IHO website.
 S-101 Annex A – Data Classification and Encoding Guide, constitutes a human readable interpretation of the Feature Catalogue.

 Feature types

+Details of feature types can be found in Annex A – Data Classification and Encoding Guide, clause 2.1 and Sections 3-23.

 Geographic

-Geographic (geo) feature types form the principle content of the ENC and are fully defined by their associated attributes and information types.
+Geographic (geo) feature types form the principal content of the ENC and are fully defined by their associated attributes and information types.

+Details of feature types can be found in Annex A – Data Classification and Encoding Guide, clause 2.1 and Sections 4-23.

 Skin of the Earth